apache/skywalking/docs/en/setup/service-agent/agent-compatibility.md

 8.4.0+ | \> = 1.0.0 | \> = 0.4.0  | All | \> = 3.0.0|
 9.0.0+ | \> = 1.0.0 | \> = 0.4.0  | All | \> = 3.0.0|

-All these projects are maintained by their own communities, please reach them if you face any compatibility issue.
+All these projects are maintained by their own communities, and please reach them if you face any compatibility issues.

 ___
-All above compatibility are only references, if you face `unimplemented` error, it means you need to upgrade OAP backend to support newer features in the agents.
+All above compatibility are only references, and if you face an `unimplemented` error, it means you need to upgrade the OAP backend to support newer features in the agents.